sakai-mirror/test-harness/xdocs/README-INTEGRATION-TESTING.txt

 	}

-6) To run your tests, simply start from the integration-test directory and request the normal maven test goal:
+6) To run your tests, simply start from the integration-test directory and request the normal Maven test goal:

 mvn clean test

+If you have multiple service-level tests and start each with a fresh component manager, running all of them will take a noticeable amount of time and kick up a fair amount of console noise.
+To focus on a particular test class, just use the normal Maven approach:

+mvn -Dtest=AuthenticationCacheTest clean test